International School Ikast-Brande

 Learn more about our Primary stage

-ISIB is a CIC (Cambridge International Centre) accredited school which means it follows the Cambridge International Curriculum in the Primary school.
+ISIB is a CIC (Cambridge International Centre) accredited school and follows the Cambridge International Curriculum.

 This curriculum develops learners’ speaking, listening, reading and writing skills in English.
 It has been developed in conjunction with Cambridge English Language Assessment and is based on the Council of Europe’s Common European Framework of Reference for Languages (CEFR), used across the world to map learners’ progress in English.